mdusher/ocis-docker/README.md

 traefik.owncloud.test 127.0.0.1
 ```

+Then, you can
-Then, you can just run `docker-compose up -d` and visit https://keycloak.owncloud.test/ and accept the certificate warning before visiting https://ocis.owncloud.test/ - otherwise, you may be presented with a blank page.
+Then, you can just run `docker-compose up --build -d` and visit https://keycloak.owncloud.test/ and accept the certificate warning before visiting https://ocis.owncloud.test/ - otherwise, you may be presented with a blank page.

 ## Known issues
 * If using with SELinux, you may need to run the KeyCloak and oCIS containers in privileged mode - you can do this by adding `privileged: true` to their definitions in `docker-compose.yaml`
+* Sharing does not appear to work